ingakv/gogame/README.md

 - Background
 - Board
-- Black and White markers
+- Black and White stones
-- Markers when the mouse is hovering over a slot
+- Stones when the mouse is hovering over a slot
   - Are the above png files at 50% opacity
 - A few photoshop files are also included for when I wanted to tweak something about a certain texture as I progressed in the assignment
 - The commit message syntax is also in there for easy access for myself, but I will most likely not remove it as it can be useful to keep there